 Camcycle – the Cambridge Cycling Campaign – is a registered charity.
-We promote better, safer and more cycling for all ages and abilities in and around Cambridge as a public benefit.
+We work for better, safer and more cycling for all ages and abilities in and around Cambridge as a public benefit.

-In this video, our Executive Director and three of our current board members give an insight into the role of trustees.
+In this video, our CEO and three of our 2020 board members give an insight into the role of trustees.

 What are the posts?

 There are three statutory positions in the charity: Chair, Secretary, and Treasurer.

 There are also other trustees who are members, taking the board to a maximum of 15.

 The Chair acts as the ‘figurehead’ of the Campaign.
 Their role is to drive forward our strategy, both in terms of campaigning and our structures.
 Working with the other trustees and our CEO, the Chair will make sure that the Campaign puts forward the best possible approach for improving cycling in Cambridge and ensure that we have the organisational capability to deliver this.

 The Secretary is responsible for ensuring we meet our legal obligations such as reporting to the Charity Commission, including preparation and submission of our annual report.
 They also work on our organisational policies (as opposed to campaigning policies) to ensure we are compliant with various requirements.
 It’s also part of the Secretary’s role to reach out to new constituencies and build alliances, ensure that subgroups work effectively, seek to increase the involvement of members in our campaigning, and maintain the non- party political status of the Campaign.